Giuseppe Greco: Later years

 By the end of the Second Mafia War, he was one of the most prominent of the new generation of Mafiosi who had distinguished themselves in the Second Mafia War, and reportedly acted like he was the boss of Ciaculli, whilst the actual boss, Michele Greco, was in hiding.
 He had also built up a following of younger Mafiosi who looked up to him, even more so than they did to the Corleonesi bosses.
 Riina apparently felt the need to reduce the strength of the Ciaculli Family by eliminating its most prominent killers, starting with Scarpuzzedda.

-In order to weaken Greco's position, Riina ordered the massacre of Piazza Scaffa, when eight people were killed in the Ciaculli mandamento.
+To weaken Greco's position, Riina ordered the massacre of Piazza Scaffa, when eight people were killed in the Ciaculli mandamento.
 The victims were gunned down with shotguns in a barn.
 Greco was not informed as part of a deliberate strategy to show his lack of effective power over the territory under his jurisdiction.

 One of his last crimes was leading a large hit squad that ambushed and shot to death police investigator Antonino Cassarà on 6 August 1985.
-One of Cassarà's bodyguards (Roberto Antiochia) also died and another one, Natale Mondo, was unharmed, only to be killed on 14 January 1988.
+One of Cassarà's bodyguards (Roberto Antiochia) also died, and another one, Natale Mondo, was unharmed, only to be killed on 14 January 1988.
 Three years earlier, Cassarà had issued a report leading to the arrest of 163 prominent Mafiosi, including Giuseppe Greco, the members of his death squad, and Michele Greco.